kdnelson/ShoppingReactTS/README.md

 # ClutchWeb
-React UI with connection to ClutchAPI
+React UI in Typescript with connection to ClutchAPI